 Once you’ve accepted your new offer, you can join in with the rest of your friends getting excited and prepared to head off to University.
 Get your shopping for the must haves done, sort out your student loan and accomodation if necessary, head off to University for Freshers week and enjoy!
 I’m not too jealous, honest!

 Whatever happens this summer, and whichever University you end up at, I’m sure you’ll do brilliantly.
 Life is full of setbacks and I believe that everything happens for a reason, so if you don’t get your first or second choice, you were clearly meant for a different course.
-It WILL be okay.
+It WILL be okay, and no one will care that applying through clearing was what got you your place.

 *I have been paid to write this post, however like all of my content on Inside Laura’s Head, all words, thoughts and opinions in this post are my own.